netket/netket/docs/docs/varstate.rst

     print(vstate.chain_length)
     63

-    print(vstate.n_discard)
+    print(vstate.n_discard_per_chain)
     50

 You can see that 500 samples are split among 8 chains, giving :math:`500/8=62.5` (rounded to the next largest integer, 63).
-Therefore 8 chains of length 63 will be run. n_discard gives the number of discarded steps taken in the markov chain before actually storing them, so the Markov Chains are actually :code:`chain_length + n_discard` long.
-The default n_discard is 10% of the total samples, but you can change that to any number.
+Therefore 8 chains of length 63 will be run. n_discard_per_chain gives the number of discarded steps taken in the markov chain before actually storing them, so the Markov Chains are actually :code:`chain_length + n_discard_per_chain` long.
+The default n_discard_per_chain is 10% of the total samples, but you can change that to any number.

 .. _warn-mpi-sampling: